AI-Completer/AI-Completer/README.md

 A totally automatic AI to interact with environments.

-Now it supports OpenAI API only for model.
+Now it only supports OpenAI API.

 ## Setup